Mastering Dependency Injection in Rust: Crafting a Custom Container

 Benefits of Dependency Injection in Software Design

-1. Improved Testability: By injecting dependencies, you can easily replace them with mocks or stubs during testing, allowing for more isolated and controlled tests.
+1. Improved Testability: By injecting dependencies, you can easily replace them with mocks or stubs during unit testing, allowing for more isolated and controlled tests.

 2. Decoupling of Components: DI promotes loose coupling between components, making your codebase more modular and easier to maintain.